josh26turner/Ambilight/README.md

 ## Software
 Dependencies:
+* A Linux distribution for the naming of the devices
 * Arduino IDE - with the `FastLED` library
-* `gcc`
-  * `libconfig-dev` package will need to be installed if it doesn't come with packaged in `gcc` (such as Debian based distros - like Raspbian)
+* [Libconfig](https://github.com/hyperrealm/libconfig) (`libconfig-dev` on Debian based distros - like Raspbian - or `libconfig` on other distros)
-* An X11 window enviroment
-  * `libx11-dev` package will need to be installed if it doesn't come with packaged in X11 (such as Debian based distros - like Raspbian)
+* An X11 window enviroment and libraries (the `libx11-dev` package will need to be installed on Debian based distros - like Raspbian - or `libx11` on other distros)
-* A Linux distribution for the naming of the devices

-1. Run `Config-Generator.py` to create a config file.
-Also change the data pin and number of LEDs in `Arduino/ambilight/ambilight.ino` to the correct values.
-1. Add your user to `uucp` so they have access to `/dev/ttyUSB[0-9]+`:
-    ```shell
-    sudo usermod -a -G uucp "$USERNAME"
-    ```
-1. Copy the udev rule into the config folder:
-    ```shell
-    sudo cp udev-rule/52-arduino.rules /etc/udev/rules.d
-    ```
-1. With the Arduino now being named `/dev/ttyUSB0` (after a reboot) the rest of the code should work if it is the only Arduino you are using.
-If you use multiple, or have a different naming system, you will need to adjust the device name in the config file.
-Load up the Arduino IDE and install the `FastLED` library
+1. Run `install.sh`
-1. Upload the `Arduino/ambilight/ambilight.ino` program onto the Arduino
+2. Upload the `Arduino/ambilight/ambilight.ino` program onto the Arduino
-1. Compile the C program:
-    ```shell
-    gcc C/main.c C/screen.c -l X11 -l config -o ambilight
-    ```
-    and run it using
+3. Start and stop using `run.sh`
-    ```shell
-    ./ambilight
-    ```

 # Demo